-One of my favourite things about visiting Disney World is that there are so many different layers and extras to look out for in addition to the big attractions.
+One of my favourite things about visiting Walt Disney World Resort is that there are so many different layers and extras to look out for in addition to the big attractions.
 Every time you visit you’ll notice or discover something new that you didn’t realise was there before!

-Secrets to spot in Disney’s Magic Kingdom Park
+Secrets to spot in Magic Kingdom Park

 Peter Pan’s Flight

-If you look very carefully, you will see some building blocks: they spell out P PAN and DISNEY
+If you look very carefully, you will see some building blocks: they spell out P PAN and DISNEY.

 Be Our Guest Restaurant